poolshark-protocol/docs/site/content/overview/index.en.md

 ## **Indeterminate Pricing**

-For large institutions to use a spot exchange for everyday operations they must be able to provide a single asset to a position that allows them to set a immutable price and have irreversible execution.
+For large institutions to use a spot exchange for everyday operations they must be able to provide a single asset to a position that allows them to set an immutable price and have irreversible execution.
 Given that current DEXes either deal with options, perpetuals, or AMMs which either don't allow for spot trading, create gas issues, or have execution that is reversible, the current DEXes on the market are unable to meet the needs of many institutions to move into providing assets on decentralized exchanges.

 ## **Merged buy and sell sides**